How much are employer pension contributions?

 How can I make the most of my employer’s contributions?

-Therefore, every increase you make in your contributions may be boosted by your employer.
+This means that every increase you make in your contributions will be boosted by your employer, too, creating a bigger incentive to save.

 Pension contributions if you’re the director of a company